neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 as this tutorial only scratches the surface with the simulations performed.
 You can make bar plots and many other data presentation formats.

-The analytic mean value of the true $T_i$ distribution is 700 K, if evaluating [analytic_ti] using a mean value of $k_n=5$.
-If we increase the number of samples, our mean will more closely approach this distribution.

 ## Other Features

-By default, when you run NekRS in a stochastic simulation, each individual run is going to write the NekRS solution to the same field files -- `<case>0.f*`.
-If you want to preserve a unique output file for each of the NekRS runs, you can set `write_fld_files = true` in the `[Problem]` block, which will write output files labeled as `a00case`, `a01case`, ..., `z98case`, `z99case`, giving you 2574 possible output files.
+By default, when you run NekRS in a stochastic simulation, each individual run will write the NekRS solution to the same field files -- `<case>0.f*`.
+These will all clobber eachother.
+If you want to preserve
+a unique output file for each of the NekRS runs, you can set `write_fld_files = true` in the `[Problem]` block, which will write output files labeled as `a00case`, `a01case`, ..., `z98case`, `z99case`, giving you 2574 possible output files.